starkfell/100DaysOfIaC/articles/day.50.building.a.practical.yaml.pipeline.part.7.md

 ## Things to Consider

 The **build-and-push-nginx-docker-image.sh** script and it's associated Azure CLI Task can be used as a template for other applications that either exist in this pipeline or different pipelines with minimal code refactoring.
 The directory structure presented in here provides the same type of benefit by ensuring that application specific files and resources aren't all crammed into a directory.

+Keep in mind that when you separate certain scripts into different pipeline tasks, that you need to ensure that any data you are using/passing between scripts it's accidentally cut off from the next task.
+At the end of each task, the credentials for the task are cleared, but the data from the previous command CAN be passed on to the next task.
+What is actually easiest is to finish up the logic that you were working on in the task first before moving on.

 <br/>